CWndpkj/nvimConfigs/README.md

 > Displays hover information about the symbol under the cursor in a floating window.
 Calling the function twice will jump into the floating window.

 ## Project workspace setup
-We use`<Leader>c` as menu,try to open a project and see what can be exec in current workspace.
+Use`<Leader>c` to open project task menu,and it'll determine the type of current workspace by typical files like node_modules/ for frontend,CMakeLists.txt for c/cpp Cargo.toml for Rust.
-To use neovim to develop c/c++ cmake base project,we use 'cmake-tools' to run cmake tasks.
+For cmake base c/cpp project,we use 'cmake-tools' to run cmake tasks.
-The same time,we use 'overseer' to run other project,like c/c++ project base on makefile,Rust proejct ,Python project,Frontend project,etc
+For other type of project,we use 'overseer' to run tasks,including c/cpp project base on makefile,Rust project ,Python project,Frontend project,etc